kazaff/AI-PR-CodeReview/README.md

 # AI Code Review Assistant

 AI Code Review Assistant is an automated code review tool that integrates with the CNB platform.
-It uses AI (Anthropic's Claude) to analyze pull requests for performance, security, and SOLID principle violations, then automatically posts structured feedback as comments on the PR.
+It uses AI (Alibaba Cloud's Qwen3-Coder) to analyze pull requests for performance, security, and SOLID principle violations, then automatically posts structured feedback as comments on the PR.

 ## Features